 Math Navigator helps learners develop the foundational knowledge, skills, and thought processes required to be successful in 2nd to 9th-grade math and better prepares learners for more advanced mathematics and STEM careers.

 Math Navigator covers Common Core Competencies for 2nd to 9th-grade math, including Algebra.
-Each competency has a full spectrum of learning activities, resources and assessments, which includes digital and offline resources, machine graded formative assessments, free response questions, worked solutions, and offline rubric graded items.
+Each competency has a full spectrum of learning activities, resources and assessments, which includes digital and offline resources, machine graded formative assessments, free response questions, worked solutions, and offline rubric graded projects.

 Instructors have access to real-time data on individual learners and tools to support efficient and effective individualized instruction.